Track mileage automatically

 - Drink holders

-If you use these for other purposes too, you can only write off the portion related to delivery use.
+If you use these for other purposes, too, you can only write off the portion related to delivery use.
 Note that equipment expenses are only deductible if they are required for doing the job.
-This means that branded clothing is not deductible, as the delivery platforms does not mandate that you to wear it while on the job.
+This means that branded clothing is not deductible, as the delivery platforms do not mandate that you wear it while on the job.

 Phone expenses